When choosing what to write in your blog (topic, article titles, content etc.) it is important to understand 2 basic concepts:

-Back to our example, fortunately for the term I choose there are many low competition keyword ideas that can satisfy my needs as outlined in the table above.
+Back to our example, fortunately for the term I have chosen there are many low competition keyword ideas that can satisfy my needs as outlined in the example above.

 I did search for the other terms as well but without spending too much time I decided that a keyword that has low competition and a good amount of global monthly searches and fits my topics subject and purpose is “how to lose 15 pounds”.

 - You don’t only have to create good content but you also have to select your blog titles carefully after doing a keyword analysis using the keyword tool and a competition analysis by searching for those terms on Google.